GoogleChrome/web.dev/src/site/content/en/blog/betty-crocker/index.md

 With the new web app, users should be enabled to easily navigate through a recipe, complete steps, and even walk away without the screen locking.
-To achieve this goal, the team first built a quick front-end prototype as a proof the concept and to gather UX input.
+To achieve this goal, the team first built a quick front-end prototype as a proof of concept and to gather UX input.

 After the prototype proved useful, they designed a [Vue.js component](https://vuejs.org/v2/guide/components.html)